Magnum Force: Plot

 Briggs angrily suspends Callahan for the death of Sweet.
 After returning home, Callahan finds Davis, Astrachan, and Grimes waiting for him, presenting him with an ultimatum to side with them; Callahan refuses.
-While checking his mailbox, Callahan discovers a bomb apparently left by the vigilantes and manages to defuse it.
+While checking his mailbox, Callahan discovers a bomb and manages to defuse it.
 A second bomb, however, kills Early before Callahan can warn him.

 Callahan informs Briggs about the bomb and discovers Briggs is the secret leader of the death squad.
-Briggs defends his actions, claiming that he is only doing what the broken legal system cannot; Callahan responds that he knows the system is flawed, but he has chosen to stand by it until someone comes up with something better.
+Briggs defends his actions, claiming that he is only doing what the broken legal system cannot; Callahan responds that he knows the system is flawed, but he has chosen to stand by it until someone comes up with some other task which is better.
 At gunpoint, Briggs orders Callahan to drive to an undisclosed location while being followed by Grimes.
-Callahan manages to disarm Briggs and force him out of the car before running Grimes over.
+Callahan manages to disarm Briggs and knock him unconscious before running Grimes over.

-Davis and Astrachan appear, causing Callahan to flee onto a derelict aircraft carrier in a shipbreaker's yard.
+Davis and Astrachan appear on their motorcycles, causing Callahan to flee onto a derelict aircraft carrier in a shipbreaker's yard.
 Callahan kills Astrachan and takes his motorcycle, leading Davis in a series of jumps between ships.
-The chase ends with Davis driving off the ship into San Francisco Bay and dying on impact.
+The chase ends after a large jump with Davis unable to stop as he careers off the ship into San Francisco Bay, drowning on impact.
 Callahan is then confronted at gunpoint by Briggs.
-The lieutenant mocks Callahan and threatens to have him prosecuted.
-As Callahan backs away from the car, he surreptitiously activates the timer on his mailbox bomb and tosses it in the back seat, which explodes and kills Briggs moments later.
-Callahan then repeats a comment similar to something he said to Briggs earlier: "A man's got to know his limitations."
-Then leaves the area.
+The lieutenant mocks Callahan and states his intention to have him prosecuted for the murder of the vigilante officers.
+As Callahan backs away from the car, he surreptitiously reactivates the timer on his mailbox bomb and tosses it in the back seat, which destroys the car and kills Briggs moments later.
+Callahan then repeats a comment similar to what he said to Briggs earlier: "A man's got to know his limitations."
+Then he leaves the area.